Beyond the Beachhead: The 29th Infantry Division in Normandy

 Chronicler of the 29th Infantry Division in World War II

 Charles M. Schulz, creator of Peanuts and a distinguished World War II veteran, wrote: Joseph Balkoski's book Beyond the Beachhead "is quite amazing...
 If you want to know what D-Day and Normandy were like, from private to general, from rifle to tank, from beginning to end, this is the book for you."

-Rick Atkinson, Pulitzer Prize winning author, noted: "What magnificent achievements!
-The 29th Division and the U.S. Army are lucky to have a historian of Joe Balkoski's stature and skill to tell the tale of combat in Western Europe from the perspective of both the ordinary GI and his leaders."
+Rick Atkinson, Pulitzer Prize winning author of The Liberation Trilogy, noted: "No one has written a better or more comprehensive history of a US Army division in World War II than Joe Balkoski in his five volumes on the 29th Division.
+The Last Roll Call is a powerful, splendid capstone to this exceptional achievement.
+The U.S. Army is lucky to have a historian of Joe's stature and skill to tell the story of combat in Western Europe from the perspective of both the ordinary GI and his leaders."

 Donald Van Roosen, a wartime member of the 29th Division, stated, "The division is deeply indebted to you for your series of books and the dedicated work that went into them."

 Joe was also described by USA Today as "The top living D-Day historian," by The Wall Street Journal as "a true maestro of original D-Day history," and by bestselling author Carlo D'Este as "The foremost historian of the D-Day experience."

 Joe served for many years as Command Historian of the Maryland National Guard and the U.S. Army's 29th Infantry Division.
 He has authored several classic books on D-Day and the Normandy campaign, among them Beyond the Beachhead (the first of five volumes in the highly acclaimed 29th Division Quintet), and Omaha Beach.
-In 2004 he established the 29th Division Archives at Baltimore's Fifth Regiment Armory, which is now a major research center for World War II scholars, among them Rick Atkinson, the Pulitzer Prize winning author of The Liberation Trilogy.
+In 2004 he established the 29th Division Archives at Baltimore's Fifth Regiment Armory, which is now a major research center for World War II scholars.

 Volume V in the 29th Division Quintet The Last Roll Call: The 29th Infantry Division Victorious